fynv/ThrustRTC/docs/QuickStartGuide.md

 Each algorithm of ThrustRTC is corresponding to one in Thrust.
 A significant difference between ThrustRTC functions and Thrust functions is that Thrust functions takes in iterators as parameters, while ThrustRTC takes in Vectors directly.
-In ThrustRTC, the working ranges can be specified separately using *begin*/*end* parameters.
-These parameters have default values *begin = 0* and *end = -1* that cover the full range of the Vectors.
+In ThrustRTC, DVRange and DVVectorAdaptor can be used to create a working range of a Vector object.

 ### Transformations